TradeTrust/tradetrust-website/cms/partners/blockpeer-by-blockpeer-technologies.md

 ---
 companyName: BlockPeer by BlockPeer Technologies
-description: BlockPeer is a Blockchain wallet-embedded accounting platform.
-  Seamlessly generate & operate MLETR-compliant e-Invoices, eBLs using Tradetrust framework.
+description: BlockPeer is a blockchain wallet-embedded accounting platform to seamlessly generate & operate MLETR-compliant e-Invoices, eBLs using Tradetrust framework.
 Generating e-docs is as simple as filling out a form in BlockPeer!
 websiteLink: www.blockpeer.finance